Unlikely allies Russia and US push Afghan enemies to accept interim government | Law-Order

 Both Russia and the United States support the idea of an interim government, said a diplomatic source whose country will be present in Moscow, which could pressure Afghan leaders to give ground while Pakistan leans on the Taliban to do the same.
 "If they are working together it is very possible to bring this war to an end," the source said, adding the main hurdle was any lingering mistrust between Moscow and Washington.

-Some experts said that, although talks in Doha had struggled to make progress since starting in September, peace negotiations tended to take time.
+Some experts said that, although talks in Doha had struggled to make headway since starting in September, peace negotiations tend to take time.
 "They're scrambling as if they need to fix a broken process, but it's barely even started," said Andrew Watkins, senior Afghanistan analyst at International Crisis Group.

 A Taliban spokesman did not immediately respond to a request for comment.
 Three more diplomatic sources familiar with the discussions said Ghani was under intense pressure from the United States to accept an interim government.